 The Group designates derivatives and other financial instruments to hedge interest rate risk and foreign exchange risk arising from financing and investing activities.
-Derivatives that do not qualify for hedge accounting are recorded as financial assets held for trading (Note 2.2.1.1.3).
+Derivatives that do not qualify for hedge accounting are recorded as financial assets or liabilities held for trading, under the caption "Financial assets / liabilities at fair value through profit or loss" (Note 2.2.1.1.3).